Skip to main content

 9.4/10

-SHE composite 47.0.
-Gold-tip saltwater engineering is worth the premium for salt pools; $479 entry caps the score.
+SHE composite of 47.0.
+Gold-tip saltwater engineering earns the premium for salt pools; $479 entry caps the score.

 Pool Type Compatibility

-Three of the four monitors use electrochemical ORP plus pH electrodes to infer sanitizer efficacy — the iopool EcO Start with a standard ORP electrode, the Crystal Saltwater with a gold-tip ORP, and the Crystal Chlorine/Bromine with a platinum-tip ORP.
+Four of the six devices are continuous floating monitors using electrochemical ORP plus pH electrodes to infer sanitizer efficacy — the iopool Chlorine/Bromine with a standard ORP electrode, the iopool salt variant with the same electrode tuned for salt compatibility, the Crystal Saltwater with a gold-tip ORP, and the Crystal Chlorine/Bromine with a platinum-tip ORP.
 Each material targets a different water chemistry: gold for high-salinity environments, platinum for chlorinated and brominated water, standard for general residential use.
-The fourth monitor — the WaterGuru Sense S2 — uses optical reagent chemistry instead, producing direct free-chlorine ppm rather than ORP inference.
-Per pcworld coverage of the electrochemical-versus-optical distinction, the engineering trade is polling cadence versus chemistry breadth: ORP yields 10-min or 15-min polling but only inferred sanitizer signal; optical produces direct ppm plus a 5-parameter panel but only daily readings.
-The SHE Pool Monitoring Value Score weights both axes — cadence and chemistry method — as separate factor tiers in the composite formula.
+The fifth device, the Aiper HydroComm, is also a continuous float but reads a broader 5-parameter panel per its listing.
+The sixth, the LaMotte WaterLink Spin Touch, is a benchtop disc photometer rather than an in-pool float — it reads up to 10 parameters optically when you bring a sample to it.
+The engineering trade between the two approaches is cadence versus chemistry breadth: ORP floats poll every 10 mins or 15 mins but yield only an inferred sanitizer signal, while optical photometry produces direct multi-parameter readings but only when actively tested.
+The SHE Pool Monitoring Value Score weights both axes — cadence and chemistry method — as separate factor tiers, which means a float's polling speed and a tester's parameter breadth both feed the composite rather than one dominating it.

-All four monitors connect to home Wi-Fi for cloud syncing.
-The iopool EcO Start includes a separate Wi-Fi hub that bridges the floating sensor to the home network — useful for pools with weak Wi-Fi at the deck.
-The Crystal Saltwater and Crystal Chlorine/Bromine connect directly via the Crystal app with no separate hub required.
-The WaterGuru Sense S2 connects through the WaterGuru app and docks in the pool skimmer or via the included Spa Float Ring.
-None of the four monitors require Matter, Thread, HomeKit, or Alexa for core functionality — these are dedicated chemistry devices that talk to their own manufacturer apps.
-Compared to the broader smart-home category, the absence of cross-platform smart-hub integration is the right product choice — chemistry monitoring is a niche signal that doesn't benefit from Alexa routines or HomeKit automations the way a smart lock or thermostat does.
+The continuous floats connect to home Wi-Fi for cloud syncing.
+The iopool monitors include a separate Wi-Fi relay that bridges the floating sensor to the home network — useful for pools with weak Wi-Fi at the deck.
+The Crystal Saltwater and Crystal Chlorine/Bromine connect directly via the Crystal app, and the Aiper HydroComm pairs through the Aiper app.
+The LaMotte Spin Touch is a standalone benchtop instrument with its own display, and it can sync results to a companion app rather than streaming continuously.
+None of the six require Matter, Thread, HomeKit, or Alexa for core functionality — these are dedicated chemistry devices that talk to their own manufacturer apps.
+Compared to the broader smart-home category, the absence of cross-platform hub integration is the right product choice: chemistry monitoring is a niche signal that does not benefit from Alexa routines the way a smart lock or thermostat does.

 When NOT to Buy

 Smart pool monitors deliver clear value for owner-maintained pools with continuous chemistry needs.
-They deliver less value for pools that are professionally serviced weekly — the service tech handles chemistry adjustments the monitor can only alert about.
-They deliver less value for very short pool seasons (under 4 months) where the iopool's no-subscription model becomes the only economic choice.
-Pools with cyanuric acid above 100 ppm produce ORP readings that misrepresent sanitizer efficacy — fix the chemistry first, then add a monitor.
-And every monitor here requires the owner to actually act on the alerts; a smart device that buzzes the phone but doesn't change behavior produces no value.
-Per bob-vila pool-maintenance guidance, the highest value case is the owner who tests weekly with strips today and would rather automate that 15-min loop into 15-second app checks.
+They deliver less for pools serviced weekly by a pro who already handles adjustments.
+Pools with very high cyanuric acid produce ORP readings that can misrepresent sanitizer efficacy — fix the chemistry first, then add a monitor.
+The highest-value case is the owner who tests weekly with strips today and would rather automate that loop into a quick app check.

 Frequently Asked Questions